TechSpire34/License-Plate-Number-Detection-using-YOLO/README.md

 #### 2. Plate detection using YOLOv3
 We trained YOLOv3 on custom dataset for detection of license plate as mentioned in the 'Dataset' section.
 For this, darknet was installed and set up in the system.
 Using YOLOv3 config files, we trained our dataset on Git which returned ‘plates.weights’ file containing the weights obtained after training.
 The .weights file is then imported in the program and used to detect plates.
-The repository for installing and using darknet can be found here https://github.com/pjreddie/darknet.
-Due to constraints on size of file on github, we uploaded the ```lapi.weights``` file along with ```classes.names``` and ```darknet-yolov3.cfg``` files on the following link: https://drive.google.com/file/d/1cktcL1TXXRJ5o6CxzIuR08hPEWbb8Kkx/view?usp=sharing

 Initially, import all the necessary files and set up the model in the following way:
 ```